The Chu construction for complete atomistic coatomistic lattices: The category

-Let $\l_i$ be a poset and $a\in\l_i$.
-The bottom and top elements of $\l_i$, if they exist, are denoted by $0$ and $1$ respectively.
-We denote by $\l_i^\op$ the dual of $\l_i$ (defined by the converse order relation), by $\s_i$ and $\s_i'$ the sets of atoms and coatoms of $\l_i$ respectively, by $\s[a]$ the set of atoms under $a$, and by $\s'[a]$ the set of coatoms above $a$.
-We write
+\begin{notation} Let $\l$ be a poset and $a\in\l$.
+The bottom and top elements of $\l$, if they exist, are denoted by $0$ and $1$ respectively.
+We denote by $\l^\op$ the dual of $\l$ (defined by the converse order relation), by $\s$ and $\s'$ the sets of atoms and coatoms of $\l$ respectively, by $\s[a]$ the set of atoms under $a$, and by $\s'[a]$ the set of coatoms above $a$.
+For any subset $\omega\subseteq\l$, we write

 ordered by set-inclusion.
-For any subset $\omega\subseteq\l$, we define $\clo(\omega)$ in an obvious similar way.
-Note that if $\l$ is a complete atomistic lattice, then $\clo(\l)$ is a simple closure space on the set of atoms of $\l$.
+Note that if $\l$ is a complete atomistic lattice, then $\clo(\l)$ is a simple closure space on the set of atoms of $\l$. \end{notation}